Are Neanderthals and Anatomically Modern Humans the same species?

 Around 200,000 YA. was a good time for AMHs.

-The world had been cooling for tens of millions of years but it was going through a wetter, warmer phase and the Sahara was green. .
+The world had been cooling for tens of millions of years but for that moment was going through a wetter, warmer phase and the Sahara was green. .

-It would have been a challenging time, and maybe helped spur evolution.
+It would have been a challenging time, and maybe helped spur faster evolution.

 Then, around 115,000 YA, the climate turned murderous.